j3b4/DROP/README.md

 ## Create an EvMenu Dungeon
   A pure instanced Dungeron; see [How to Dungeon](./DESIGN/howto_dungeon.md) for an idea of what I'm going for here.
   This will require me to re-learn evmenu.
-  Steps:

   1. Complete the NPC shop evmenu tutorial.
       1. tweak the NPC shop to be usable in the game for buying gear and selling off dungeon loot.
   1. Use evmenu knowledge to build menu based combat in a linear Dungeon
       1. Dungeon choices are only continue or backtrack
       2. Dungeon feature is only monster or nothing
   1. Try to include Monster combat too.
   1. Review the results and consider whether to continue down this road.

   Thoughts: this would be a good place to stop and consider whether the purely instanced menu based Dungeon is good enough or whether to switch to semi-permanent dungeon generation.